nodejs/node/doc/api/addons.markdown

 Now you have your compiled `.node` bindings file!
 The compiled bindings end up in `build/Release/`.

-You can now use the binary addon in a Node project `hello.js` by pointing `require` to the recently built `hello.node` module:
+You can now use the binary addon in an io.js project `hello.js` by pointing `require` to the recently built `hello.node` module:

     // hello.js